outterback/bitwig-controller-tutorial/README.md

 ![](pics/new_project.png)

 Select a suitable location, configure the Name, Vendor, Author, and MIDI Ins / Outs.
 Click OK to generate the default boilerplate project.
-This will create a folder in the specified Location, with the name specified in Name.
-I will end up with the folder C:\Users\Oscar\midimix.
+This will create a directory in the specified Location, with the name specified in Name.
+I will end up with the directory C:\Users\Oscar\midimix.

-In IntelliJ, navigate to the folder you have generated and open it as a project.
+In IntelliJ, navigate to the directory you have generated and open it as a project.
 This can be done by opening the pom.xml file.

 ![](pics/open_project.png)